 Start Your Anthropology Bibliography Today

 Writing and researching in your anthropology or history class can be fun and interesting as you learn about the past and the way humans interact with each other.
-This Chicago/Turabian author-date style sample bibliography gives you a good start on your studies in anthropology.
+This Chicago/Turabian author-date style sample bibliography gives you a good start on your anthropology essay on the Navajo people.